Why Natives?

 You can see why this plant is our favorite!

 Cup Plant was one of the first natives we planted 14 years ago!
 This is a true wildlife plant.
 Attracts bees and butterflies galore.
 The large leaves clasp the square sturdy stem to form a cup that holds rainwater!
-When the seeds form, you are bound to attrct Goldfinches.
+When the seeds form, you are bound to attract Goldfinches.
 A brown aphid overwinters with the plant, but never fear they come at the same time as ladybugs emerge!
 The plant’s foliage is so sturdy, we have never seen the aphids damage our plants.

 https://www.detroitabloom.com/native-plant-store/p/cup-plant